 The number of performance shares that may ultimately vest will depend on the Company's performance against two separate pre-established performance measures, average revenue growth and average return on investment, over the performance cycle ending January 31, 2010, weighted 40 percent to 60 percent, respectively.
 If the Company meets the threshold performance goals for both performance measures but does not meet target performance goals, a percentage of the performance shares less than 100 percent will vest.
-If the Company meets target goals for both performance measures, up to a maximum of 150 percent of the performance shares may vest.
+If the Company meets target goals for both performance measures, 100 percent of the performance shares will vest.
+If the Company exceeds the target performance goals for both performance measures, up to a maximum of 150 percent of the performance shares may vest.
 If the Company meets one but not both threshold performance goals, then a portion of the performance shares in proportion to the weighting of the performance goal that was met will vest.
 The CNGC must certify that the performance goals were attained prior to the vesting of any performance shares.
-Holders of performance shares until such performance shares have vested.
-These performance shares will vest, if at all, upon certification of the performance goals for the performance goals for the performance shares until such performance shares have vested.
-These performance shares will vest, if at all, upon certification of the performance goals for the performance shares until such performance cycle ending January 31, 2010.
+Holders of performance shares do not earn dividends or enjoy other rights of shareholders with respect to such performance shares until such performance shares have vested.
+These performance shares will vest, if at all, upon certification of the performance goals for the performance cycle ending January 31, 2010.